12 fallacies that should be avoided when constructing arguments

 Did not present the root cause

-This aspect is related to the logic aspect of arguments explained above.
+This aspect is related to the logical aspect of the arguments explained above.
 When stating a cause in arguments, the stated cause should be specific so that there is no possible cause other than what we have stated.

 Using “prior event” as a cause without evidence

-As have been explained previously, in presenting an argument, especially conclusion, we must write our arguments based on factual evidence instead of writing the argument based on eventual evidence.
+As has been explained previously, in presenting an argument, especially a conclusion, we must write our arguments based on factual evidence instead of writing the argument based on eventual evidence.

 For example, when we write “the surface corrosion on the steel material is caused by the liquid acid stored in the same place”

-Only because the steel is stored in the same place (eventual evidence) of the liquid acid, it does not mean that the acid causes the corrosion until there are proves or facts that support the argument (factual evidence).
+Just because the steel is stored in the same place (eventual evidence) as the liquid acid, it does not mean that the acid causes the corrosion until there is a proof or fact that support the argument (factual evidence).

 Limited conclusion

-Very often, when we do experiments to study the effect of one factor with regards to a phenomenon, the experiments results suggest that the factor does not have statistically significant effect to the phenomenon of interest.
+Very often, when we do experiments to study the effect of one factor with regard to a phenomenon, the experiments' results suggest that the factor does not have a statistically significant effect on the phenomenon of interest.

 For example, in this sentence “From the experiment results, the heating temperature does not significantly affect the machine efficiency”.